 What does this mean for your business?

-The new regulation came about due to globalization and technological developments such as social media and cloud computing, which were not covered by the DPA or PECR.
+The new regulation came about due to globalisation and technological developments such as social media and cloud computing, which were not covered by the DPA or PECR.
 This will now be covered and extended to all foreign companies using, processing or storing EU resident’s data.

 The final details are yet to be confirmed by the European Parliament, European Commission and the Council of Ministers, however the sanctions have already been announced of fines up to €1M or 2% of annual worldwide turnover.